kristoffer-dyrkorn/terrain-decimator/README.md

 Output from decimation of 15.7 mill triangles down to 190k - taking 4 seconds and using 40 MB RAM.

 ## Why?
 If you need extremely fast, robust, simple and memory efficient mesh generation from a height map, the otherwise common edge-collapse methods do not fit well.

-Instead of looking at the simplification process bottom-up (collapsing edges connecting near-coplanar triangles and adjusting the surrounding geometry afterwards), one can also look at simplification top-down (as a sampling problem): Given a high-resolution terrain surface, where should it be sampled - in order to maximize the fidelity of the output, a lower-resolution version?
+Instead of looking at the simplification process bottom-up (collapsing edges of near-coplanar triangles, and adjusting the geometry afterwards), one can also look at simplification top-down (as a sampling problem).
+Given a high-resolution terrain surface, it can also be sampled at specific locations, and the resulting point cloud could be triangulated into a mesh.

 ## How?